 Cong accuses govt of 'snooping', urges SC to hold Centre accountable

-"Modi Govt caught snooping!
+"Modi govt caught snooping!
 Appalling but not Surprising!
 After all, BJP Govt- 1.
 Fought against our right to privacy.
-2. Set up a multi crore Surveillance Structure until stopped by SC.
-SC must take immediate cognisance and issue notice to BJP government," Congress's chief spokesperson Randeep Surjewala said in a tweet.
+2. Set up a multi-crore Surveillance Structure until stopped by SC.
+SC must take immediate cognizance and issue notice to BJP government," Congress's chief spokesperson Randeep Surjewala said in a series of tweets.
 "A government that spies on journalists/activists/Opposition leaders and treats its own citizens like criminals has lost the right to lead in our democracy.
-We urge the SC to take suo motu cognizance of these illegal activities and to hold this government to account," he said in another tweet.
+We urge the SC to take suo motu cognizance of these illegal activities and to hold this government to account," he said.

+He also posted questions on Twitter for Information Technology Minister Ravi Shankar Prasad over the issue.
+"1.
+Which agency of GOI has purchased and deployed the Pegasus Surveillance Software?
+2. Who -- PMO or NSA -- authorized the purchase?
+3. What action do you intend on taking against the guilty?" he asked.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)